the-pro7/responsive-navbar-advance/README.md

 # responsive-navbar-advance
-Build an  advance responsive navbar with HTML, CSS and a bit of JS
+Build an advanced responsive navbar with HTML, CSS and a bit of JS